 Age of Loan

 The first significant driver is the number of months-on-book.
 Recently originated loans are highly unlikely to prepay.
-However, prepayments continue to increase linearly with time as seen in Figure 1.
-There are some nuances to consider.
+However, as prepayments continue to increase linearly with time, there are some nuances to consider.

 The linear trajectory of prepayments may have a different slope depending on the loan’s term structure, with shorter-term loans having steeper slopes.
 Additionally, towards the end of a loan’s term structure, there is a substantial increase in prepayment as loans get closer to their final repayment.